Larsen15o9/Bitcoin/OCTune.md

 ## <a name="count04"></a> 4.
 Access OCTune in LAN or VPN

-From version 0.4.1.2 you can configure OCTune to be accessible over LAN or VPN thus getting access to local Excavator from remote computer.
+You can configure OCTune to be accessible over LAN or VPN thus getting access to local Excavator from remote computer.
 You can can enable this by performing following modifications:
+### Version 0.4.5.0 and above
+1. Determine local IP of the mining rig - for example, we assume the IP is _192.168.1.22_.
+2. Edit config file `nhqm.conf`; change `"watchDogAPIHost" : "localhost"` to `"watchDogAPIHost" : "192.168.1.22"`.
+3. Restart NiceHash QuickMiner.
+Open OCTune via NiceHash QuickMiner context menu.
+The URL displayed in the browser bar can be used on other machines in LAN and have full access to OCTune.
+If no `auth` token is provided, then only read-access is provided.
+### Version 0.4.1.3
 1. Determine local IP of the mining rig - for example, we assume the IP is _192.168.1.22_.
 2. Edit config file `nhqm.conf`; change `"watchDogAPIHost" : "localhost"` to `"watchDogAPIHost" : "192.168.1.22"`.
 3. Edit config file `nhqm.conf`; find `"launchCommandLine"`.
 By default, this string has value `"-qx -qm -wp 18000 -d 2 -f 6"`.
 Add `-wi 192.168.1.22` so the modification is then: `"launchCommandLine" : "-qx -qm -wp 18000 -d 2 -f 0 -wi 192.168.1.22"`.